What do I know about love?

-What can I say about Everything I Know About Love apart from, it is an honest exploration of sexuality, romance, friendship and life?
+What can I say about Everything I Know About Love apart from it being an honest exploration of sexuality, romance, friendship and life?

-The essays are arranged in an order; chronological, as though Alderton had been writing them as she went.
+The essays are arranged in order as though Alderton had been writing them as she went.
 And, for all I know, she had been.
 In fact, the final essay, focussing on her life turning 30, is an extra addition to the collection.
-What I loved most about this organisation of the essays is the nostalgia associated with the beginnings.
+What I loved most about this organisation of essays is the nostalgia associated with the beginnings.
 The mention of MSN took me back to my own childhood, creating a familiarity when reading.

 It also demonstrates an interesting parallel.
 To read the first essay and then read the last, there is a major shift in mindset.
 The book opens with an essay on love as a teenager and just reading it, it is as though you are listening to a teenager.
 Romantic love is the most important thing, it often is for a teenager.
-But the final essays flips this, because as you get older, you realise there are far more important things in life.
+But the final essay flips this because, as you get older, you realise there are far more important things in life.

 Alderton’s ability to convey emotion is brilliant.
-Towards the final essays, death and illness is a topic full of emotion and it dripped off the pages with the words.
+Towards the final essay, death and illness are topics full of emotion that dripped off the pages with the words.
 There was nowhere to hide from it, you had to feel it just as Alderton and all those involved did.
 Like I said, Alderton wasn’t trying to hide in her essays, which meant you weren’t allowed to hide either.
 Facing these emotions in their purest form but including humour with ease when it was needed.
-You were never left burdened with heavy emotions, Alderton was perfectly able to make you face the bad stuff, but bring you back with the good, a yo-yo of emotion that kept the writing captivating.
+You were never left burdened with heavy emotions, Alderton was perfectly able to make you face the bad stuff but bring you back with the good, a yo-yo of emotion that kept the writing captivating.